romarcg/thymio_course_skeleton/how_to_thymio/README.md

  > Two leds on top of the main computer will turn on and a sound will trigger.
 Red led indicates the switch is up, blue led indicates the computer is *working*.

 2. Wait until the `back` arrow on the base starts to blink red.

-  a.
-Once it is blinking it means ROS system inside the MyT is ready.
+   1. Once it is blinking it means ROS system inside the MyT is ready.
-  b.
-If there is no blinking, something went wrong (see fix for corruption error)
+   2. If there is no blinking, something went wrong (see fix for corruption error)

 > There three body leds ( one at the top and two at the sides).
 If the LEDs are green it means external battery is connected; yellow means external battery is not connected but there is still power in internal sources; red means internal sources critically low.